4.2.3 Non-Religious Foundations for Moral Values

 “Throughout recorded history there have been non-religious people who have believed that this life is the only life we have, that the universe is a natural phenomenon with no supernatural side, and that we can live ethical and fulfilling lives on the basis of reason and humanity”.

+Nick Spencer’s article, The search for the secular Jesus, describes efforts to extract the moral teachings of Christianity from the mystical elements.
+He argues that these are unsuccessful because, without a religious context, they fail to explain Jesus’s authority.
+For non-religious foundations for moral values, the arguments must be self-supporting.
 If obedience to God is not accepted as a basis for a moral code, and if people believe that they only have earthly lives, there are other ways of demonstrating why good behaviour is desirable.
-They are all compatible with the Golden Rule (220.127.116.11) as a sound basis for moral behaviour – as shown in the following sub-sections:
+They are all compatible with the Golden Rule (18.104.22.168) as a sound basis for moral behaviour – as shown in the following sub-sections:

-- It has been shown that human beings evolved with a sense of empathy that prompts them to avoid harming others (22.214.171.124).
+● It has been shown that humans evolved with a sense of empathy that prompts people to avoid harming others (126.96.36.199).